 His software, network and footwork encourages development of homebrew hardware and software solutions and aims to give developers a network to connect their systems to which has fewer restrictions.

 Not being able to connect in at the D-Plus layer led Scott to investigate connecting at a G2 Gateway layer.
-Discovering that callsign routing updates were sometimes taking upto 2 hours, and the closed nature of the Icom/USTRUST/K5TIT trust prompted him to write his Open G2.
+Discovering that callsign routing updates were sometimes taking up to 2 hours, and the closed nature of the Icom/USTRUST/K5TIT trust prompted him to write his Open G2.
 An open source replacement to the $300 ICOM RS-RP2-G2 D-Star repeater gateway software.

 This led to the development of X-Trust/Multi-Trust Network.
 The Xtrust network which is centered on activity in Germany and other parts of Europe.
-This network is expanding rapidly.

 The X-Trust/Multi-Trust system uses a distributed architecture, using multiple Trust Servers which have synchronized databases, each Trust Server then supports the gateways in the usual G2 form.
 Users can connect using G2 routing throughout the X-Trust/Multi-Trust network in the normal way, as far as the end user is concerned there is no difference.

 In the summer of 2010 a team of enterprising German hams (Hans Barthen, DL5DI, Michael Dirska, DL1BFF, and Jann Traschewski, DG8NGN ) released a D-STAR Gateway add-on software package that allows callsign routing to function between US-TRUST and non-TRUST users.
 The software uses “irc” (Internet Relay Chat) protocol to share data.